 The College reports its activities as operating and nonoperating.
 Operating activities consist primarily of activities supporting the educational mission and purpose of the College.
-Nonoperating activities represent investment returns in excess of or less than amounts availed under the endowment spending draw, endowment gifts, gifts restricted to future periods, capital gifts, and unrealized gains and losses on interest rate swap agreements.
+Nonoperating activities represent investment returns in excess of or less than amounts availed under the endowment spending draw, endowment gifts, gifts restricted to future periods, capital gifts, bad debt expense for the uncollectible pledges, and unrealized gains and losses on interest rate swap agreements.